 Travel to Central America, and live and volunteer in the lively Caribbean town of Playa del Carmen.
-You will provide important assistance to local veterinarians in the neutering and spaying of cats and dogs, and raising awareness of pet care practises.
+You will provide important assistance to local veterinarians in the neutering and spaying of cats and dogs, and raising awareness of pet care practices.

 This programme provides you with an opportunity to provide hands-on assistance in a range of different scenarios – assisting in the preparation for daily neutering and spaying surgeries (always lead by local vets), and assisting in the animals’ recovery at their Spay and Neuter clinic facilities; supporting animal welfare awareness and humanitarian treatment in hotels and local communities; helping out in different fundraising activities; or increasing awareness of population control in disadvantaged communities.